Colombia–United States relations: Drug trade

 Author Doug Stokes claims that there is a major discrepancy between the U.S. "stated goals of US policy and the actual targets and effects" of the war on drugs in Colombia, arguing that U.S. military assistance has been primarily directed at fighting the FARC and ELN guerrillas despite the fact that past CIA and DEA reports have identified the insurgents as minor players in the drug trade.
-Stokes proposes a revisionist continuity theory: that the War on drugs is a pre-text and this war, just as the Cold War that preceded it and the War on Terror that followed it, was mainly about Northern Hemisphere competition to control and exploit Southern Hemisphere natural resources.
+Stokes proposes a revisionist continuity theory: that the war on drugs is a pre-text and this war, just as the Cold War that preceded it and the war on terror that followed it, was mainly about Northern Hemisphere competition to control and exploit Southern Hemisphere natural resources.
 In other words, "the maintenance of a world capitalist order conducive to US economic interests."
 As this competition for third world resources has continued even after the collapse of the Soviet Union, there would be continuity in U.S. foreign policy.

+United States interventions in Colombia on behalf of the "war on drugs" saw extensive activity within Colombia during the latter half of the twentieth century.
+Before the 1990s and vast amounts of US spending was dedicated to combating drug production in Colombia, smaller scale operations were taking place.
+In the 1980s under the Drug Enforcement Agency (DEA), the US federal government oversaw investigative, covert and militant operations both in collaboration with, and against the wishes of, the independent Colombian government.
+Perhaps the most pressing example of these interventions, was the US involvement in the fight against Pablo Escobar.
+The DEA's involvement in Colombia as part of the hunt for Escobar demonstrated an important case study in the wider aspects of US-Colombian relations.
+With the help of the US Delta Force, extensive training, equipment and financial support, the defeat of Pablo Escobar and the Medellin Cartel marked an important moment for both the US and Colombia.
+The events brought into question the true effectiveness and reasonings for US involvements, their right to do so and the consequences.
+Mark Peceny and Michael Durnan argue that "ephemeral success" (such as the fight against Escobar, which led to further cartel driven conflicts, i.e., the Cali Cartel) and "U.S antidrug policies make it extremely difficult for the Colombian government to forge a durable public-private partnership for the management the cocaine industry".
+Ultimately further questioning the righteousness of US interventions in Colombian issues.